CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

     document.models = [BoilingPoint]

-Note that you should now pass in the class for the model we are parsing instead of an instance of the parser as before.
+Note that you should now pass in the class for the model you are parsing instead of an instance of the parser as before.

 Upgrading Existing Code